Kiiris/7-Styles-Personality-Test-/README.md

 *Objectives:*

 - [] Event Listeners for each instance to navigate to the following webpage and for it to track answers
-- [] Creating at least 20 questions and 10 different personalites based off questions chosen
+- [] Creating at least 20 questions and (up to) 7 different personalites based off questions chosen
 - [] Logic for selecting personalities based off of answers chosen
 - [] A progress bar at the top letting player know how much further they are along in the quiz